 Education reform leaders, policy makers, researchers, funders

-Workshops for out-of-school program leaders illustrating hands-on approaches to science learning that can complement classroom instruction in schools and extend field trips to informal learning centers such as museums and aquaria.
-Introduces activities that provide science-rich, student-centered learning experiences for youth.
-Supports ways for programs to develop their staff’s capacity to create standards-based, engaging science activities for youth.
+Workshops provide experience for out-of-school program leaders, illustrating hands-on approaches to science learning that can complement classroom instruction and extend field trips to informal learning centers.
+This seminar introduces activities that provide science-rich, student-centered learning experiences for youth and supports programs in developing staff capacity for creating standards-based, engaging science activities for youth.

 Undergraduate and graduates students, post-docs and faculty in the education and science fields

-Workshops tailored to students and faculty in schools of education, and to scientists in science departments and research centers that address learning science content through inquiry and pedagogical approaches to learning inquiry.
-Helps support scientists and labs in planning and preparing educational outreach programs in order to address the broader-impact plans now required for many grants.
+These workshops are tailored to students and faculty in schools of education and to scientists in science departments and research centers that address science learning through inquiry and pedagogical approaches to inquiry.
+They help support scientists and labs in planning and preparing educational outreach programs in order to address the broader-impact plans now required for many grants.

-Consultation and portfolios designed specifically for the needs of science education reform projects.
-Includes a range of materials, on-site visits, workshops structured to match and enhance reform efforts, and methods of implementing approaches to inquiry teaching and learning.
+Our consultation and portfolios are designed specifically for the needs of science education reform projects.
+They include a range of materials, on-site visits, workshops structured to match and enhance reform efforts, and methods of implementing approaches to inquiry teaching and learning.

 For more information, e-mail us at firstname.lastname@example.org